House Hacking: A Beginners Guide to Hack Your Housing and Live for Free

-You find a 4-plex for sale for $200,000, where each unit would rent out for $800 per month.
-If you rented three of the units out, the total income would be $2400 per month.
-Divide that in half and you are left with $1200 per month to pay the mortgage.
-A loan on $150,000 (Cause you don’t pay full price, and then you put down something for a down payment), at 4% for 30 years is about $700 per month, which means you could get paid $500 per month to live for free.
+You find a fourplex for sale for $200,000, where each unit would rent out for $800 per month.
+If you rented three of the units out, the total income would be $2,400 per month.
+Divide that in half, and you are left with $1,200 per month to pay the mortgage.
+A loan on $150,000 (because you don't pay full price, and then you put down something for a down payment) at 4% for 30 years is about $700 per month, which means you could get paid $500 per month to live for free.
 This would be a killer deal.

-Keep in mind, however, this rule is just a rule of thumb – so make sure you use this as a quick and dirty way to filter lots of properties, and when you find some great potential properties, look at all the expenses for the property and figure out what all the costs truly are.
-To learn more about the analyzing properties using the 50% rule, check out this post and YouTube clip.
+Keep in mind, however, that this rule is just a rule of thumb—so make sure you use this as a quick-and-dirty way to filter lots of properties.
+Then, when you find some great potential properties, look at all the expenses for the property and figure out what all the costs truly are.
+To learn more about the analyzing properties using the 50 percent rule, check out this post and YouTube clip.

-Being a landlord is not as difficult as the horror stories you may have heard of – if you follow some very simple guidelines:
+Being a landlord is not as difficult as the horror stories you may have heard—if you follow some very simple guidelines: